 Note: So far Pencil2D does not have an import /export feature for .VEC vector files, but this has been proposed for implementation here

-d) Look for a folder with the name of your saved file.
+- Look for a folder with the name of your saved file.
 OR If you hadn’t saved, look for a folder called Default

-a.k.a different scenarios you can expect to use this and what to do afterwards
+a.k.a What you can expect when trying to recover files and what to do afterwards

-IF you are verifying that your file was succesfully preserved after saving and it wasn’t
+IF you are verifying that your file was successfully preserved after saving and it wasn’t

 IF you saved already but closed the file or software, use the pclx to zip conversion to check if it has your data before loading the file again.
 If your save was corrupted use the recovery procedure or fall back to the copy you did at the beginning of the session.